eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/7-pushing-images-to-a-registry.md

 The previous section showed how to use `kbld` to build the container image.
-It failed to deploy in the end as the Kubernetes cluster being used didn't have access to images held by docker daemon where the build was being run.
+It failed to deploy in the end as the Kubernetes cluster being used didn't have access to images held by the docker daemon where the build was being run.

 In order to have it work for the Kubernetes cluster used by this workshop environment, we will need to push the image to an image registry the cluster can access.